FreeCAD/FreeCAD-documentation/wiki/Getting_started.md

 There are two types of addons:

 1. [Macros](Macros.md): short snippets of Python code that provide a new tool or functionality.
 Macros usually start as a way to simplify or automate the task of drawing or editing a particular object.
 If many of these macros are collected inside a directory, the entire directory may be distributed as a new workbench.
-2.  _, you\'ll find the principle and a list of existing library.
+2. [External workbenches](External_workbenches.md): collections of tools programmed in Python or C++ that extend FreeCAD in an important way.
+If a workbench is sufficiently developed and is well documented, it may be included as one of the base workbenches in FreeCAD.
+Under [External workbenches](External_workbenches.md), you\'ll find the principle and a list of existing library.

 ## Scripting